Aleksander Wielopolski: Early life, education and early career

-Wielopolski was born on 13 March 1803 in Sędziejowice, Kraków Department, Duchy of Warsaw.
+Wielopolski was born on 13 March 1803 in Sędziejowice which at the time was part of the Habsburg monarchy.

 Wielopolski was educated in Vienna, Warsaw, Paris and Göttingen.
 In 1830 he was elected a member of the Polish diet on the Conservative side.
-At the beginning of the November Uprising of 1831 he was sent to London to obtain the assistance, or at least the mediation, of England, but the only result of his mission was the publication of the pamphlet Mémoire présenté à Lord Palmerston (Warsaw, 1831).
+At the beginning of the November Uprising of 1831 he was sent to London alongside Alexandre Colonna-Walewski (son of Napoleon I) to obtain the assistance, or at least the mediation, of England, but the only result of his mission was the publication of the pamphlet Mémoire présenté à Lord Palmerston (Warsaw, 1831).
 On the collapse of the insurrection he emigrated, and on his return to Poland devoted himself exclusively to literature and the cultivation of his estates.

 After the fall of the uprising, he collaborated with "Kwartalnik Naukowy" magazine which was published in Kraków by Antoni Zygmunt Helcel.
 He also worked with Paweł Popiel.
 Wielopolski working together with them influenced the ideological concepts of the emerging conservative party of Kraków.

 On the occasion of the Galician outbreak of 1846, when the Galician peasantry massacred some hundreds of Polish landowners, an outbreak generally attributed to the machinations of the Austrian government, Wielopolski wrote his Lettre d'un gentilhomme polonais au prince de Metternich (Brussels, 1846), which caused a great sensation at the time, and in which he attempted to prove that the Austrian court was acting in collusion with the Russians in the affair.